-You have undoubtedly heard about it in recent days from the Panama Papers affair.
+You have undoubtedly heard about the Panama Papers affair in recent days.
 But yes !
-This is the case that refers to the massive leak of documents from Mossack Fonseca, the Panamanian firm that manages offshore companies.
+This is the case which refers to the massive leak of documents from Mossack Fonseca, the Panamanian firm which manages offshore companies.

 As the press continues to give details of these documents, it is worth asking how was this data obtained?
 Is this an employee of the Panamanian law firm Mossack Fonseca who decided to disclose documents as did Edward Snowden ?